ToukoH/Langmix/README.md

 ### Syntax

-- **Decorators**: Start with an `@` symbol followed by a word (e.g., `@python`), and must be placed at the beginning of a line, ending with a newline.
+- **Decorators**: Start with an `@` symbol followed by the name of the programming language.
+Decorators must be placed at the beginning of a line, ending with a newline.
-- **Code Blocks**: Begin with a non-space character and consist of lines that start with a space.
+- **Code Blocks**: Decorators are followed by code blocs.
+They start with a non-space character and consist of lines that start with a space (tab).
 Blocks are separated by blank lines and can optionally end with a `}` on a new line.

 ### Instructions